The Ultimate Guide for Managing Church Volunteers

 - It can inspire others to volunteer

 Highlighting your volunteers provides a tangible picture of what the body of Christ can look like.
-If you can, show your congregation a variety of roles.
+Show your congregation a variety of roles.
 Talk about the skills and gifts that help each volunteer thrive in their position.

 Your service might use videos, volunteer testimonies, share stories and projects, or simply talk about some things you’ve noticed about how each person has served your church.